mmbman/Katagiri/1980-01-19-Blue-Cliff-Record-Case-2-Talk-1.md

 “Even if blows of the staff fall like rain“: that means, [Rinzai](glossary#rinzai-zen ) [Zen Masters](glossary#zen-master) or other Zen Masters use a staff or stick, hitting the monks in order to encourage insight.
 That giving the blows to the monks is just like rain, falling rain, constantly hitting – but still you cannot live up to the truth, no matter how long you hit the monk, screaming, shouting.
 Screaming means shouting just like thunder, a big shout which makes everybody wake up.
 Even though you use this, still you cannot live up to the truth.
 It’s still something explained, demonstrated.

-So that’s why he says he says, “Even if blows of the staff fall like rain and shouts roll like thunder, you still haven’t lived up to the task of the fundamental vehicle of transcendence."
+So that’s why he says he says, “Even if blows of the staff fall like rain and shouts roll like thunder, you still haven’t lived up to the task of the fundamental vehicle of transcendence.”

 ##### 36:45

 > Even the [Buddhas](glossary#buddha) of the [three times](glossary#three-times) can only know it for themselves; the successive generations of [patriarchs](glossary#ancestor) have not been able to bring it up in its entirety.

-"Even the Buddhas of the [three times](glossary#three-times)..." – Past, present, future; all Buddhas.
+“Even the Buddhas of the [three times](glossary#three-times)...” – Past, present, future; all Buddhas.

-"... can only know it for themselves."
+“... can only know it for themselves.”
 What, just for themselves?
 Not for the good of all beings?

 Even the Buddhas, through the past, to the present, to the future, all Buddhas can only know this truth just for themselves. *Because it’s vast*.
 Because Universal, the truth, open to everybody, is not individual understanding.
 Even the Buddha says, “I” know it; at that time that that is *Buddha’s* understanding; particular personal understanding.
 So, it’s not universal.